hadirkhan10/chisel-noc-generator/README.md

 ## What do the tests do?

 ### Scala Model
 The `MeshNetworkModel` tests the mesh network model at Scala level.
-It creates a 2-D mesh given rows and columns and runs the following tests:
+It creates a multi-radix n-mesh given rows and columns and runs the following tests:
-* test the routing table generation against hard-coded routing values
+* test the routing table generation against hard-coded routing values using `assert` statements
 * send the packet from one node to another with different 2-D mesh configurations

 ### Co-simulation with hardware
 The `MeshNetwork` class generates the hardware given the parameters of the mesh and then uses the scala model to test the various routes and the states that each node is expected to be in.

 ### Dependencies